j1sk1ss/NIFAT32/README.md

 }
 ```

-That's why this part is tricky when we need to encode some data that fits exactly into one sector using Hamming code, as it will increase the size by 2 bytes at the end. </br>
+This is why this part becomes tricky when we need to encode data that fits exactly into one sector using Hamming code — because the encoding adds 2 extra bytes at the end, increasing the total size. </br>
-If we are talking about the **boot sector**, there is no problem here because this data easily fits into one entire sector even after additional encoding.
-However, when it comes to the `FAT`, it is difficult to determine the best approach for retrieving data from the encoded disk space.
+In the case of the **boot sector**, this is not a problem, since the data easily fits within a single sector even after encoding.  </br>
+However, when dealing with the `FAT`, determining the best method to read and retrieve data from the encoded disk space becomes more complicated.

 ## Benchmark